By Cassie Bailey | Published on September 29, 2025

 Nassau Bahamas Fort Charlotte Cannon

-Historians say that pirate ships were like floating cities, much like the cruise ship I was traveling on.
-Many ports weren't designed for vessels of that magnitude, so they would anchor their ships farther out, then hop on smaller boats to row to shore.
-I felt lucky that my ship slid comfortably into port, with a ramp available for reaching land.
+Historians say real pirate ships were like floating cities, much like the cruise ship I was traveling on.
+Many ports weren't designed for vessels of that magnitude, so they would anchor their ships farther out and hop on smaller boats to row to shore.
+I felt lucky my ship slid comfortably into port, with a ramp available for reaching land.

 In A Pirate's Shoes